codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-abstract

-      By design, cluster performance cannot be higher than the performance of the slowest node in the cluster.
-Even with only one node, its performance can be considerably slower when compared with running the same server in a stand-alone mode.
+      By design, cluster performance won't be higher than the slowest node.
+Even with only one node, its performance can be considerably slower compared to stand-alone mode.

 .. container:: list-col2